Tuesdays 7:30 – 8:30 PM (Beginner)

 This single apparatus class is perfect for dancers and aerialists who are wanting to add a set of skills or continue learning.
 In this advanced single apparatus class, you’ll focus on increased dynamic movements, (e.g., rolls, drops, spinning and poses) transition, and choreography.

 In this circus class, students gain an introduction to the Circus Arts, developing a basic skill set while increasing their strength and flexibility.
 Tumbling, aerial silks, lyra, trapeze, Spanish web, globe, juggling, stilt-walking, and tight wire are among the skills offered.

-For students who have taken at least one aerial arts class at the Actors Gym and have received permission from their teacher to progress.
-Participants master wraps, drops, sequencing, and choreography and develop skills to perform more advanced aerial routines and techniques.
+This class is for students who have taken at least two aerial arts classes.
+Students will master wraps, drops, sequencing, and choreography and develop skills to perform more advanced aerial routines and techniques.

 In general, students start with and repeat recreational-level classes until they develop a higher level of confidence, strength and proficiency.
 While a background in dance, gymnastics or other athletic pursuits will be an advantage, circus arts and physical theatre employ our muscle groups in different ways than other activities and it most often takes several sessions for students of all ages to adapt and master skills necessary to move to the advanced level.

 Students need to receive instructor permission to take advanced classes and in some cases, advancement is subject to passing a skills test.
 If you feel ready to advance to an advanced-level class, we encourage you to talk to your instructor, who can assess if you are ready.

 We recommend wearing clothing you are comfortable moving in, that is not too loose fitting.